 Custodial credit risk-For an investment, custodial credit risk is the risk that, in the event of the counterparty's failure, the District will not be able to recover the value of its investments or collateral securities that are in an outside party's possession.
 Briefly describe the District's formal investment policy with respect to custodial credit risk or indicate that it does not have one.
-If the District had any category 3 investments at fiscal year-end, add the following and modify as necessary: At June 30, 2022 , the District had \$ of name of investment type that was uninsured, not registered in the District's name, and held by the counterparty, and \$ of name of investment type that was uninsured, not registered in the District's name, and held by the counterparty's trust department or agent but not in the District's name.
+If the District had any category 3 investments at fiscal year-end, add the following and modify as necessary:

+At June 30, 2024, the District had \$ of name of investment type that was uninsured, not

+School District No Notes to financial statements June 30, 2024 registered in the District's name, and held by the counterparty, and \$ of name of investment type that was uninsured, not registered in the District's name, and held by the counterparty's trust department or agent but not in the District's name.
 Disclose amounts by investment type and how the investments were held.
 See Illustration 1 in GASB Statement No. 40 for an example of required disclosure.
 Investments in external investment pools and in openend mutual funds are not exposed to custodial credit risk.
-(GASB Statement No. 40, paragraph 9)

-Normally, the line item investments held by trustees is category 3 (See questions 1.16.4 and 1.16.5 of the GASB Implementation Guide No. 2015-1).

-concentration of credit risk, briefly de escribe the District's forma at year-end were exposed to al investment policy with respect one.
-The District had investments at June 30, 2022, of 5 percent or more in and These investments were percent and percent, respectively, o f the District's total investme ents.
+(GASB Statement No. 40, paragraph 9) Normally, the line item investments held by trustees is category 3 (See questions 1.16.4 and 1.16.5 of the GASB Implementation Guide No. 2015-1).
+Concentration of credit risk-If the District's investments held at year-end were exposed to concentration of credit risk, briefly describe the District's formal investment policy with respect to concentration of credit risk or indicate that it does not have one.
+The District had investments at June 30, 2024, of 5 percent or more in and These investments were percent and percent, respectively, of the District's total investments.
 Modify as necessary depending on the number of investments in any 1 issuer of 5 percent or more.
 See Illustration 2 in GASB Statement No. 40 for an example of required disclosure.
 Investments the U.S. government issues or explicitly guarantees and investments in mutual funds, external investment pools, and other pooled investments are excluded from this requirement.
-(GASB Statement No. 40, paragraph 12)

-Interest rate risk-Briefly describe the District's formal investment policy with respect to interest rate risk or indicate that it does not have one.
+(GASB Statement No. 40, paragraph 12) Interest rate risk-Briefly describe the District's formal investment policy with respect to interest rate risk or indicate that it does not have one.
 See Illustrations 1-5 in GASB Statement No. 40 for examples of required disclosure.
 List investments by investment type and amount using one of the following interest rate risk methods: segmented time distribution, specific identification, weighted average maturity, duration, or simulation model.
 Districts are encouraged to select the disclosure method that is most consistent with the method they use to identify and manage interest rate risk.

-The interest rate risk disclosure for a government's investments in mutual funds, external investment pools, or other pooled investments should be limited to investments in debt mutual funds, external debt investment pools, or other pooled debt investments that do not meet the requirements to measure investments at amortized cost in accordance with GASB Statement No. 79, paragraph 4.
+The interest rate risk disclosure for a government's investments in mutual funds, external investment pools, or other pooled investments should be limited to investments in debt mutual funds, external debt investment pools, or other pooled debt investments that do not meet the requirements to measure investments at amortized cost in accordance with GASB Statement

+No. 79, paragraph 4.
 (GASB Statement No. 59, paragraph 6)

-Investment maturities